 Men tend to have lower Neutrophils in their blood than women.

-As many as one in thirteen men tested have low levels of Neutrophils
+As many as one in twelve men tested have low levels of Neutrophils

 of people have Neutrophils blood levels in the normal range.
 Do you?